-The Company has adopted the code provisions set out in the Corporate Governance Code (the "CG Code") contained in Appendix 14 to the Listing Rules.
+The Company has adopted the code provisions set out in the Corporate Governance Code (the "CG Code") contained in Appendix 14 to the Rules (the "Listing Rules") Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited (the "Hong Kong Stock Exchange") that were in effect during the year ended 31 December 2021.
 The Company and its corporate governance committee (the "CG Committee") periodically review its corporate governance practices to ensure its continuous compliance with the CG Code.
-The Company had complied with the code provisions of the CG Code for the year ended 31 December 2020 and up to the date of this annual report.
+The Company had complied with the code provisions of the CG Code for the year ended 31 December 2021.
+This Corporate Governance Report has been produced with reference to the then applicable requirements under the Listing Rules and the CG Code that were in effect for the year ended 31 December 2021 and has not reflected the amendments to the Listing Rules and the CG Code that took effect from 1 January 2022.